cubakija/Ontologies/README.md

-This ontology (still building) is about IT/OT Infrastructure Qualification in Life science.
+it-infr-qual ontology (still building) is about IT/OT Infrastructure Qualification in Life science.